TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

  > In an advance use of Alfresco we can do much more complex things with the content model.
 Actually it can be a topic for a full article.
-However there are already enough good documentations on the web such that I don't see the point to convert it here.
+However there are already enough good documentations on the web and there is no real need to enter into details here.

 ### a.
 Content model XML